-Are you looking for the best ways to increase your Amazon products sessions and conversion rate with external traffic?
+Are you looking for the best ways to increase your Amazon products sessions and conversion rate with external traffic in 2023?
 Then read on, this blog post is for you!

 In one of our previous blog posts, we covered Amazon’s newly launched Brand Referral Bonus – a method for sellers to take advantage of advertising their products elsewhere online and linking back to their Amazon listings.
 Brand Referral Bonus is a great way to save money on Amazon fees.
 To follow that up, this blog post is going to go into detail on how to drive external traffic to amazon.
 For those of you who are new to external links, advertising and traffic, this is a great place to get familiar and learn about some of the external platforms that can benefit you.
 Let’s get started!